wangchustcad/hierarchicalStructuralAnalysis/README.md

 1. Load the script files in Python 2.7 environment.
 2. run dae_analysis.py or nla_analysis.py to analyze singularity of example models.

-## Contact/Talk to me

-My e-email is xx@xxx.xx.
-Feel free to contact me anytime, or just nag me if I'm being lazy.